PhilBrockman/autobbox/README.md

 A labeled dataset of 7 segment digits ain't worth all that.

-To continue to make progress, I developed a hacky clone of Roboflow's annotation.
+To continue to make progress, I developed a hacky clone of Roboflow's annotation software.
 The clone's biggest upside is that I could label bother-free.
 The motion of clicking, holding, and ALSO dragging was too much.
 I replace this motion with a key tap, mouse move, key tap which I found I could sustain pain-free.
 (I change class by mouseovering the box and pressing 0-9.)

 Key Shortcuts:
 * enter: next image